micmejia/bible-dump/NKJV/Isaiah/Isa 10.md

 Then the rest of the trees of his forest Will be so few in number That a child may write them. ## The Returning Remnant of Israel

 ###### 20
-And it shall come to pass in that day _That_ the remnant of Israel, And such as have escaped of the house of Jacob, Will never again depend on him who [^e]defeated them, But will depend on the Lord, the Holy One of Israel, in truth.
+And it shall come to pass in that day _That_ the remnant of Israel, And such as have escaped of the house of Jacob, Will never again depend on him who defeated them, But will depend on the Lord, the Holy One of Israel, in truth.

 ###### 21
 The remnant will return, the remnant of Jacob, To the Mighty God.